 Increased Comfort and Improved Indoor Air Quality:

-which eliminates drafts, homeowners can easily maintain the optimum temperature throughout the house.
-The tight
+homeowners can easily maintain the optimum temperature throughout the house.
+The tight construction, sealed

-construction and sealed ductwork also provide improved ventilation while blocking the entry of airborne pollutants, reducing
+crawlspace, and interior ductwork also provide improved ventilation while blocking the entry of airborne pollutants, reducing

 the homeowners’ exposure to respiratory irritants.
 With all homes, strong health considerations must be given to